mrunmayeeph/finance-dashboard-backend/README.md

 A backend API for a multi-role finance dashboard.
 Built with Node.js, TypeScript, Express, and MongoDB, following Clean Architecture principles.
 This is a focused, assignment-scoped implementation — no unnecessary features, no over-engineering.

-Transactions represent financial records in this system.
-The terms are used interchangeably throughout this codebase.

 ---